The questions entrepreneurs ask

 What are EBITDA multiples?

 Multiples of normalized EBITDA are one of the most common valuation mechanisms.
-Buyers will express their offers as a function of normalized EBITDA times a multiple, which is generally between 3x and 8x for companies with revenues of C$5 to $50 million, but can lay outside that range in unusual circumstances.
+Buyers will express their offers as a function of normalized EBITDA times a multiple, which is generally between 3x and 8x for companies with revenues of C$5 to $50 million, but can fall outside that range in unusual circumstances.

 Besides EBITDA multiples, are there other ways to value a business?